-County of Orange State of Texas County, Texas, there came on consideration and appropriate of Orange County, Texas.
-Motion was made by regular session of the Commissioner's Court of Orange roval the proposed Updated Personnel Policy Manual topics.
-Brint Carlton, and seconded by oners' Court on behalf of Orange County, Texas, does hereby adopt and approve the provisions of the PERS SONNEL POLICY MANUAL to be updated with new policies that have been approved through Commission accommodate new policies and software, legal change corrections to be effective March 14, 2017.
-The forgoing resolution was passed by the Co mmissioners' Sourt of Orange Sounty this the of March, 2017. mmissioners' Court of Orange County this the 14 da County Judge Ste ephen Brint Carlton Johnny Trahan Barry Burton Commissioner, Precinct #1 Commissioner, Precinct #2 Jel.
-D 4.2.3 John Gothia lody Crump
+County of Orange

+State of Texas

+of Orange County, Texas.
+Motion was made by, that said Commission oners' Court on behalf of Orange County, Texas, does

+hereby adopt and approve the provisions of the PERS SONNEL POLICY MANUAL to be updated with new

+policies that have been approved through Commission accommodate new policies and software, legal change corrections to be effective March 14, 2017.

+The forgoing resolution was passed by the Cor mmissioners' Court of Orange County this theda

+of March, 2017.
+BC4

+County Judge Ste ephen Brint Carlton

+Johnny Trahan Barry Burton

+Commissioner, Precinct #1 Commissioner, Precinct #2

+Jel.
+D 4.2

+John Gothia lody Crump